wencruz/ModuleManager/Patch-Ordering.md

 Example:

 I have this part:

     PART
     {
         name = MyCoolPart
         value = ORIGINAL
     }

-I have some patches in two mods:
+I have some patches in two mods, MOD00 and MOD05 MOD00/PATCH00.cfg
-MOD00/PATCH00.cfg

     @PART[MyCoolPart]